Universal - Memory Tampering - Detector

 Observed Subject

-The detector is no active observer of the protected data types because this would create a performance and memory overhead.
-In this case it is the other way around, the protected data types inform the detector of detected manipulation or attempts.
-To learn more about the protected data types look here.
+The detector is not an active observer of the protected data types because that would create a performance and memory overhead.
+In this case it is the other way around: the protected data types inform the detector of detected manipulation or attempts.
+To learn more about the protected data types, look here.

 Detector Status